• Skip to primary navigation

 2. This fruit salad dressing

-fruit salad in a small white bowl
+Fruit salad serving in a small white bowl with a fork next to it.

 Tips for Picking High-Quality Fruit